MetacodeHQ/docs/user_guide/README.md

 # User guide

-This document aims to be a comprehensive architecture guide
+This document aims to be a comprehensive user guide

+We will be updating this soon